hackforla/UI-UX/.github/ISSUE_TEMPLATE/template-for-pilot-testing.md

 ---
-name: Template for Piloting a Guide
+name: Template for design/conducting a pilot
 about: Use this template if you want to pilot a UX/UI Guide

-title: 'Pilot: [name]'
+title: 'Deisng/Conduct a Pilot: [name]'
 labels: 'Pilot: Locate Guide, documentation'
 assignees: ''